devsingh-code/devsingh-code/README.md

 </p>

-👨‍🎓 Currently, I am working in Infosys Ltd. as a Tahcnology Analyst.
+👨‍🎓 Currently, I am working in Infosys Ltd. as a Technology Analyst.
 I am responsible for developing scalable, clean and reusable Python codes for the projects I am working on.
 In addition to that, I have 2.5 yrs experience in working with Django and Django REST Framework.
 I have also integrated Django with Frontedn technologies including Javacript, React, BootStrap4, HTML & CSS